 So, if you add your signature in a way that seems like a standard format for your emails then it will start to feel natural – and I don't think your recipients will resent it.
 Of course, you should always use your best judgment.

 While you might be ok with the signature part – the photo part might be a little harder for you.

 However, that photo is what makes you relatable.

 Use these tips to help yourself become more comfortable on camera, find a picture of yourself that you like, and just put it out there.

 Don't Set It and Forget It

-Be sure to revisit and revise this from time to time.
+Be sure to revisit and revise your custom email signature from time to time.

 The information can become outdated or may not accurately reflect your business as it evolves.